19 July 2018 - Minutes of the meeting of the Board of Commissioners

 Item 11: Any other business and Review of the meeting

 Review of the meeting

 The Board agreed that more time could have been allocated to the Future Worlds Workshop session.
 The Board considered that the involvement of PA Consulting had added limited value to the session.

 The Board recommended that consideration is given to the readability of documents and that hard copies are circulated if necessary.

-The Corporate Risk Register to be supplied in hard copy at future meetings (NH).
+Action: The Corporate Risk Register to be supplied in hard copy at future meetings (NH).